 You will be paddling in 24-foot Voyageur canoes, following the river’s 3-4 mph current as it winds along the shoreline.
 The voyageur canoes hold 6-9 paddlers and 1 boat captain.
 They are fast and stable boats, designed specifically for trips on big or moving water.
 Paddling distance ranges from 4-8 miles, depending upon the route we do.
 It is an active paddle, but not strenuous.

-Please pack a picnic lunch and a personal water bottle – coolers and water refills are provided.
+Pack a snack and a personal water bottle, water refills are available as needed.
 Wilderness Inquiry provides a shuttle to bring you back to your car after the trip is over.
 Detailed instructions on your route and where to meet will be sent upon confirmation of your participation.

 The trip will start with paddling and safety instruction provided by Wilderness Inquiry staff.
 There will be a trained boat captain in the stern (back) of each canoe to ensure a safe and fun trip for everyone.
 National Park Service Rangers accompany us on selected trips to provide cultural and natural history interpretation.

 Groups consist of up to 54 participants, plus Wilderness Inquiry and National Park Service staff and volunteers.
 Temperatures can vary greatly throughout the season.
 A suggested packing list will be sent upon confirmation of your participation in the event.